 Psychological, Social, and Biological Foundations of Behavior | Introductory psychology, sociology, and biology | 59 multiple-choice | 95 minutes |

 Note: The MCAT has two optional 10-minute breaks and one 30-minute mid-exam break.
-Candidates can move on to the next section if they finish the previous section early or if they want to skip one of the optional breaks.
-However, the remaining time from a finished section, or a skipped break, cannot be carried over to the next section of the Test.
+Candidates can move on to the next section if they finish the previous section early or want to skip one of the optional breaks.
+However, one cannot carry the remaining time from a completed unit to the next test section.

-As illustrated in the test format table above, the MCAT has four sections, each of which is designed for a specific purpose.
-For example, the questions in the Psychological, Social, and Biological Foundations of Behavior section analyses how applying one’s understanding of the ten Foundational Concepts and using Scientific Inquiry and Reasoning skills can solve problems.
+As illustrated in the test format table above, the MCAT has four sections, each designed for a specific purpose.
+For example, the questions in the Psychological, Social, and Biological Foundations of Behaviour section analyze how applying one’s understanding of the ten Foundational Concepts and using Scientific Inquiry and Reasoning skills can solve problems.
 Information presented in tables, maps, and graphs is also used in some queries.
 Another example is the Critical Analysis and Reasoning Skills section, which assesses the examinee’s ability to understand, interpret, and evaluate what they read and the skills to draw inferences from the text and apply arguments and ideas to new circumstances.

-Here are some sample questions of each MCAT test section:
+Here are sample questions for each MCAT test section:

-Note: The MCAT official website provides the same questions through what is called the ‘Practice with Exam Features Tool’.
-This tool mimics the ‘look and feel’ of the MCAT exam, and along with other free resources, can be accessed by candidates through the MCAT Official Prep Hub by logging in to their AAMC account.
+Note: The MCAT official website provides the same questions through the ‘Practice with Exam Features Tool.’
+This tool mimics the ‘look and feel’ of the MCAT exam, and along with other free resources, candidates can access it through the MCAT Official Prep Hub by logging in to their AAMC account.

-Candidates often wonder – “how is the MCAT scored?”
+Candidates often wonder – “How is the MCAT scored?”
 The MCAT total score range, which is the sum of all section scores, is between 472 and 528 (528 being the maximum).
-Each section is scored on a scale of 118 to 132 but may vary each year based on difficulty levels.
+Each section is scored on a scale of 118 to 132 but may vary yearly based on difficulty levels.

 It is important to note that along with the MCAT score, candidates will get a percentile rank to help them compare their performance to that of other test-takers.
-The table below shows a summary of MCAT Percentile Ranks with relation to total scores, from May 1, 2019, to April 30, 2020:
+The table below shows a summary of MCAT Percentile Ranks in relation to total scores from May 1, 2023, to April 30, 2023:

 ---|---|